Equipment and Tools for Small-Scale Intensive Crop Production

 Equipment for Transplanting

-Setting out transplants helps to extend the growing season and harvest.
-Many farmers transplant crops by hand using a trowel, a dibbler, or a jab-style planter, but mechanical transplanters can speed up the planting process with more accuracy and less labor.
+Setting out transplants helps to extend the growing season and harvest period.
+Many farmers transplant crops by hand using a trowel, a dibbler, or a jab-style planter, but mechanical transplanters can speed up the planting process by offering more accuracy and less labor.
 Mechanical transplanters require one person to drive the tractor while a crew of one or more people drops transplants into the soil.
 Many farmers have designed simple sled-type transplanters that allow the crew to sit or lie down while they transplant by hand.
 Commercial transplanters have a shoe, coulter, or some other device to open the planting furrow.
 They also have a closing wheel that packs the seedlings, which are held on trays, in place once they are planted.
 Water-wheel transplanters inject water into the hole after the plant is set.
-Other types of transplanters include the gripper type, the carousel, the spade type, and the no-till transplanter.
+Other types of transplanters include the gripper, the carousel, the spade, and the no-till.

 Weeds compete with crops for light, water, and nutrients, and they can affect a farm’s economic bottom line.
 Weeds can reduce crop yields through competition with cash crops, promote pests and disease, and even be problematic in the harvesting process.
 As a result, there is a large cost associated with controlling weeds.
 Minimizing weed growth both in the short term and the long term should be considered when designing a cropping system.
 Careful planning to limit weeds’ competition with cash crops and to reduce the amount of time, fuel, and other resources spent on controlling weeds can be vital to a farm’s economic viability.

 There are several techniques for effectively controlling weeds, including chemical and cultural approaches, as well as the use of cultivation tools.
 Many of the control techniques can be integrated together to be more effective.
-All of the techniques are focused on either preventing weed seeds from germinating (pre-emergence) or suppressing established weeds (post-emergence).
+All the techniques focus on either preventing weed seeds from germinating (pre-emergence) or suppressing established weeds (post-emergence).

 - Selecting the most appropriate tools for cultivating